The art of festival posters

 The National Film and Sound Archive’s poster collection captures the variety and vitality of film and music festivals in Australia’s capital cities and regional centres.

-Popular festivals such as Laneway and Big Day Out attract both national and international headline acts.
-A feature of some of these large festivals is their touring programs which visit capital cities around Australia.
-In contrast, regional events like the Merimbula (NSW) and York (WA) jazz festivals use location combined with music as a drawcard to promote tourism and local and community identity.
+Some of these large festivals tour multiple capital cities around Australia.
+In contrast, regional events like the Merimbula (NSW) and York (WA) jazz festivals combine their location with music to promote the local identity and attract tourists.

 Jeremy Saunders, Dungog Film Festival 2010 (818027)